Doc-Zegno/IntegerDeterminant/README.md

 Obviously, such a determinant will be an integer so this program shouldn't use floating numbers and still be efficient enough.

-Current version makes use of Gauss' method adjusted for integers which implies the algorithm is expected to run in polynomial time
+Current version makes use of Gauss method adjusted for integers which implies the algorithm is expected to run in polynomial time